oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

  - call_operation: Standard.start
  - inline: my_workflow
 ```
-# 14 Creating Multiple Implementations from Templates
+# 14 Creating Multiple Representations from Templates
 The content in this section is normative unless otherwise labeled except:
   - the examples
   - references unless labelled as normative.